-There’s never a shortage of good ideas, but how do you move from a board table vision to a broad-based collaboration?
+How do you move from a board table vision to a broad-based collaboration?

-After more than 20 years funding individual programs in its mission areas, The David and Lura Lovell Foundation began to focus on broad-based community, regional, and national initiatives to change systems, address root causes, and build capacity in organizations focused on these things.
+After more than 20 years funding individual programs in its mission areas, The David and Lura Lovell Foundation began to focus on broad-based community, regional and national initiatives to change systems, address root causes, and build capacity in organizations focused on these things.

-Our process lends itself to foundations with small staff teams or volunteers, accommodates different paces and the use of outside consultants, and allows for the inevitable need to circle back or “refresh” as new information, players, and ideas are identified.
+Our process lends itself to foundations with small staff teams or volunteers, accommodates different paces and the use of outside consultants, and allows for the inevitable need to circle back or “refresh” as new information, players and ideas are identified.

-- Scan the landscape to learn more about the needs and opportunities in your issue area and to identify and learn from the key organizations and funders that are working on the problem.
+- Scan the landscape to learn more about the needs and opportunities in your issue area, and to identify and learn from the key organizations and funders that are working on the problem.
 Use this information to gauge the interest of your board and gain buy-in.

 - Identify partners, which includes initiating, solidifying, furthering, or changing the relationship(s) you have with key partners in moving your collective idea(s) forward.
-Consider nontraditional approaches such as direct contracts to help with scanning or providing in-kind staff or consultant resources to existing planning efforts.
+Consider nontraditional approaches, such as direct contracts to help with scanning, or providing in-kind staff or consultant resources to existing planning efforts.

-- Plan, in cooperation with key partners, to use information from the previous steps to develop strategies and objectives and determine resources and partners’ roles.
+- Plan, in cooperation with key partners, to use information from the previous steps to develop strategies and objectives, and determine resources and partners’ roles.
 Again, make it easy through noncompetitive planning grants to key partners.

-- Request grant proposals from the field or invite key program partners to apply.
+- Request grant proposals from the field, or invite key program partners to apply.
 Your prior work should suggest the best approach to take.

 - Evaluate in various ways, including individual programs and the coalition, and the short- and long-term impact of the work.
 Make it clear that you expect realistic budgeting and implementation of evaluation to be part of any good proposal.

 Moving through the seven steps, the foundation is now the major funder of the largest community-based end-of-life care coalition, the Arizona End of Life Care Partnership, which serves seven Arizona counties through 15 grantees.
-With additional support from the Community Foundation for Southern Arizona and the Legacy Foundation of Southeast Arizona, as well as individual and organizational investments into the Partnership, the network includes provider and community outreach and education, work- and place-based initiatives, advocacy, a state index project, and end-of-life care services for children and families.
+With additional support from the Community Foundation for Southern Arizona and the Legacy Foundation of Southeast Arizona, as well as individual and organizational investments into the partnership, the network includes provider and community outreach and education, work- and place-based initiatives, advocacy, a state index project, and end-of-life care services for children and families.

 John Amoroso is executive director of The David and Lura Lovell Foundation, which focuses on mental health, integrative health and wellness, youth access to the arts, and gender parity.
 John has a master of nonprofit management degree from Regis University and sits on the board of directors of the Arizona Grantmakers Forum.